lemmav/junior-devops-testjob/README.md

 # Junior DevOps test job

+For testing run curl -kL http://localhost/foo.
+Also in server.js file 3 line was changed: from 127.0.0.1 to 0.0.0.0

 The developers gave you a web application written in `node.js`.
 The source code is located in this repository, in the `app` folder.
 The application listens on port `3000` and responds to HTTP requests with `Hello, World`

 You need to package this application into a docker image and create a configuration to deploy it to a server using `docker-compose`.
 The application on the site must be located in the virtual directory `/foo`, to access it, addresses like `http(s)://domain_name/foo` will be used.